paris-2012/OrderAnyWay/README.md

 ## Features

 •Registration - Create an account through Firebase<br />
-•Login - Login to account through Firebase or login as a guest<br />
+•Login - Login to account through Firebase or login as a guest, if logged in previously, credentials are saved using shared preferences<br />
 •Category View - Gets categories through API request and displays categories of products in a recycler view<br />
 •Product View - Gets meal information through API request<br />
 •Shopping Cart - Adds meals to cart using a local database managed by RoomDb<br />